musevlt/mpdaf/doc/muse.rst

     y2 = (y+h/2) / sigma

 The slit width is assumed to be constant (h = 2.09 pixels).
-The gaussian sigma parameter is a polynomial approximation of order 3 with wavelength::
+The Gaussian sigma parameter is a polynomial approximation of order 3 with wavelength::

     c = [-0.09876662, 0.44410609, -0.03166038, 0.46285363]